Kitsunnneee/Communication-Analysis-Tool-for-Human-AI-Interaction-Driving-Simulator-Experiments-Screening-Test/README.md

 # Communication Analysis Tool for Human-AI Interaction Driving Simulator Experiments – Screening Test

 This is the test for HumanAI for the Project titled : Communication Analysis Tool for Human-AI Interaction Driving Simulator Experiments.
 It contains all the neccessary codes, information on how to run it, the requirements, screenshots and video demonstration and how everything was tested.
+**Important : THE RESULTS FOR TRANSCRIPTION IS IN TRANSCRIPTIONS FOLDER AND FOR THE PLOTS I HAVE ATTACHED SCREENSHOTS BELOW IN DEMO SECTION(CAN BE ACCESSED SEPERATELY FROM ASSET FOLDER).**

 ## Requirements for Running